 5.18.3 Service Flows

 1. Robert is currently located in his room in the elderly home.
 The closest nearby base station, i.e. base station A infers, based on the identification information provided by Robert, that Robert is in his room.
-Base station A starts wireless sensing of Robert, whereby it sends the sensing measurements to the 5GC for further processing, after which the sensing results are sent to a sensing application to detect health anomalies
+Base station A starts wireless sensing of Robert, whereby it sends the 3GPP sensing data to the 5GC for further processing, after which the sensing results are sent to a sensing application to detect health anomalies

 2. Robert starts moving toward the garden.